 If you are owed a debt, whether it be through breach of contract or damages sought, you can file proceedings in the Magistrates Court of Victoria for an amount up to $100,000.

-If no notice of defence is filed within that 21-day period, the plaintiff or judgement creditor can seek a judgement in default of defence.
+If no Notice of Defence is filed within those 21 days, the plaintiff or judgement creditor can seek a Judgement in Default of Defence.

 If a Notice of Defence is filed, the Magistrates Court will refer the matter to either a mediation or pre-hearing conference.
-Both processes are rather informal and all parties are required to attend.
+Both processes are relatively informal, and all parties are required to attend.

 A pre-hearing conference is a conference between the parties (and possibly their legal representatives if represented) and a Registrar of the Magistrates Court.
 The aim is for the parties to engage in negotiations to see if a resolution can be reached.
 It is also used to clarify the issues in dispute should no agreement be reached.

-If a pre-hearing conference is not ordered but a mediation is, there will generally be a mediator from the Dispute Settlement Centre of Victoria who is an impartial person and attempts to engage the parties in negotiations about resolving the matter without the matter proceeding to a final hearing.
+If a pre-hearing conference is not ordered, but mediation is, there will generally be a mediator from the Dispute Settlement Centre of Victoria who is an impartial person and attempts to engage the parties in negotiations about resolving the matter without the matter proceeding to a final hearing.